 © Common and Kind 2016

 Associate Institution: Morley College

-On the morning of the 24th of June, motivated by the divisive impact of the EU referendum and by the inspiring life and tragic loss of Jo Cox, a social media post called upon people to respond to division by demonstrating the power of music to bring communities together in positive collaboration.
+The story begins on the morning of the 24th of June.
+Deeply moved by the divisive human impact of the EU referendum and by the inspiring life and tragic loss of Jo Cox, a social media post called upon people to respond to division by demonstrating the power of music to bring communities together.
 The response was phenomenal.
 Thousands of people, from pop and classical singers, musical theatre, folk and opera stars to chamber choirs and community choirs came forward, as well as orchestral players, concert soloists, jazz musicians and many more across the world.
 In an age of division, music could clearly unite like nothing else.